 And that was it, the car wasn’t bought.
 The point is the salesman forgot the very basics of getting to know his customer first and it probably cost him a sale.
 And some commission.

 It is really important to get to know your customer and work out what makes them tick.
 What is important to them?
-What are they looking for from your product or service?
+Check what are they looking for from your product or service.
 What do they use at the moment?
 Who supplies them and why?
 These are all crucial things to know and will tell you all the key things you need to know in order to sell to them.